quantummaid/quantummaid-tutorials/aws-lambda/itests/src/main/resources/README.md

-This file's only purpose it to cause `mvn package` to create the target/classes.
+This file's only purpose is to cause `mvn package` to create the target/classes.

 Otherwise the 'sam build' step of `mvn verify` will fail with the error: